Azure/discover-java-apps/README.md

 You can find the running log from discovery.log in the same folder

+## Output
+The default output will be a json like
+'''json
+ads
+'''

-### Limitation
+## Limitation
-Only probe the spring apps from linux VM
+1) Only probe the spring apps from linux VM

+## Roadmap
+1) Tomcat Apps support
+2) More target system

+## Support
+Report the issue to https://github.com/Azure/azure-discovery-java-apps/issues

 ## Contributing